abpframework/abp/docs/en/Startup-Templates/Console.md

 ![basic-console-application-solution](../images/basic-console-application-solution.png)

-* `HelloWorldService` is a sample service that implements the `ITransientDependency` interface.
-It will be automatically registered to the [dependency injection](../Dependency-Injection.md) system.
+* `HelloWorldService` is a sample service that implements the `ITransientDependency` interface to register this service to the [dependency injection](../Dependency-Injection.md) system.